yaron2/toc/proposals/incubation/dapr.md

 Dapr has customers running in production with the v1.0 release.
 Publicly announced ones include;

 - [ZEISS](https://customers.microsoft.com/en-us/story/1336089737047375040-zeiss-accelerates-cloud-first-development-on-azure-and-streamlines-order-processing), an international technology leader in optics and opto-electronics.
 Their solution is deployed to multiple regions in Microsoft Azure.

 - [Ignition Group](https://customers.microsoft.com/en-us/story/1335733425802443016-ignition-group-speeds-development-and-payment-processing-using-dapr-and-azure) a South Africa–based technology business focusing on customer engagement that builds sales-support tools and value-added services for telcos.
 Their solution is deployed to multiple regions in Microsoft Azure.

 - [Roadwork](https://blog.dapr.io/posts/2021/02/09/running-dapr-in-production-at-roadwork/) a company the enables customers to gain actionable insights from their data.

-Others customers references can be provided who can talk about their projects under a non-disclosure agreement that we have worked with over the last year.
+Others adopter references can be provided who can talk about their projects under a non-disclosure agreement that we have worked with over the last year.

-Dapr is used in Alibaba Cloud where Dapr in their serverless infrastructure project.
+Dapr is used by Alibaba Cloud in their serverless infrastructure project.

 As part of the Dapr v1.0 release, Dapr focused on [production readiness](https://blog.dapr.io/posts/2021/02/17/announcing-dapr-v1.0/#release-highlights), in areas such as performance, security, High Availability (HA), conformance testing and end-to-end scenario testing.